lu2idreams/dwm-basic/README.md

 # dwm-basic
-A basic build of dwm including only few patches and modifications
+A basic build of dwm including only few patches and modifications, mostly for personal use.

 # Installation